keystonejs/keystone/docs/pages/docs/walkthroughs/lesson-5.md

 {% well  heading="Examples" href="/docs/examples" %}
 A growing collection of projects you can run locally to learn more about Keystone’s capabilities
 {% /well %}
-{% well  heading="Guides" href="/docs/guides/" %}
+{% well  heading="Guides" href="/docs/guides/overview" %}
-Practical explanations of Keystone’s fundamental building blocks
+Practical explanations of Keystone's fundamental building blocks
 {% /well %}
 {% /related-content %}